46% of MSM meth users

 ~ Dan Bowers [HIV Plus]

 Paradoxically, meth is used by some MSM specifically to disassociate from the fear attached to sex in the post-AIDS era.
-Combination therapies, protease inhibitors and other drugs in development are often cited as justification for unprotected sex, although there remains no cure or vaccine for AIDS, which continues to be a chronic and deadly disease.
+Combination therapies, protease inhibitors and other drugs in development are often cited as justification for unprotected sex, although there remains no cure or vaccine for HIV/AIDS, which continues to be a chronic and deadly disease.
 A 2005 survey in Los Angeles found that 7% of HIV- men took an AIDS medication before engaging in risky behavior believing that they would be protected against HIV.

 "People have safe sex fatigue; they are fed up of having to be afraid of HIV.
 In these circumstances, crystal is the perfect Petri dish for transmission."